-There is more to marketing than securing a first name, last name, email address and number from customers.
+There is more to marketing than securing the first name, last name, email address, and number from customers.

 Sensory marketing will improve the way customers experience your brand.
 You can read related posts that outline the key factors to take into account when measuring brand recognition and customer satisfaction.

 Seek Out Sensory Marketing Experts